uqee/coretechs-stackedit-workspace/Documents Odds96/FAQ/FAQ-English.md

 ## How do you settle bets like Total Over 1.5 and Total Under 1.5 for MMA?

-These bets indicate the number of full rounds played.
+These bets indicate the number of completed rounds played.

 ## What are SRL matches?